 - It was called the “Island of Vitality” by the Food Wine and Travel Magazine which considered it the second best travel destination for 2018.

-I wrote an article detailing the best beaches in Losinj, so make sure to check that one out also to explore your options.
+I wrote an article detailing the best beaches in Losinj, so make sure to check that one out to explore your options.

 2. Solta Island